domsinclair/Xenial.Framework/docs/guide/model-builders.md

 # ModelBuilders - Introduction

-Modelbuilders are an [imperative/procedural](https://en.wikipedia.org/wiki/Imperative_programming) way of adding metadata and attributes to the excelent [XAF TypesInfo system](https://docs.devexpress.com/eXpressAppFramework/113669/concepts/business-model-design/types-info-subsystem).
+Modelbuilders are an excellent way of adding metadata and attributes to the XAF TypesInfo system.

 It's based around an [Fluent Interface Pattern](https://www.martinfowler.com/bliki/FluentInterface.html) and highly inspired by [EntityFramework's ModelBuilder's](https://docs.microsoft.com/en-us/ef/core/modeling/).

-ModelBuilders are one of the many `NonVisual Components` of Xenial.Framework and designed around best practices and working most efficiently in a team, however there are several benefits for smaller teams and projects as well.
+ModelBuilders are one of the many Non-Visual components of the Xenial.Framework, designed to encourage best practices and a more efficient workflow for large teams, but they bring equal benefits to smaller teams and projects as well.

 ## Installation

-In you [platform agnostic module](https://docs.devexpress.com/eXpressAppFramework/118045/concepts/application-solution-components/application-solution-structure#projects) install the [Xenial.Framework](https://www.nuget.org/packages/Xenial.Framework/) package.
+In your [platform agnostic module](https://docs.devexpress.com/eXpressAppFramework/118045/concepts/application-solution-components/application-solution-structure#projects) install the [Xenial.Framework](https://www.nuget.org/packages/Xenial.Framework/) package.

 <code-group>
 <code-block title=".NET CLI">